ACV facts & figures

 Traditional live Car auctions can be a great option for savvy dealers looking for quality used cars.
 You can save a lot buying a vehicle at an auto auction, but you will have less information to make good decisions.

 Buying a car from an auction adds risk since you can’t take the car for a test drive or put it on a lift.
 Dealers have a chance to find great inventory, but can also discover hidden problems later that could shrink profits.
 If you have a dealer’s license, dealer-only online auctions maximize chances for big rewards.
-High-tech tools give you the information you need to make decisions with more trust and transparency than traditional live auctions.
+High-tech tools and understanding the reasons why cars go to auction can help you make decisions with more trust and transparency than traditional live auctions.

 The process of buying a car from an auction differs at each auction house, so understanding the auction process is essential.
 Research before you go and make sure to follow these general tips for success.